|

 fields.
 The Color space field indicates the method for representing the colors of

+the sprite.
 In Figure 6.9, the method for representing the colors is RGB, which means that

 a combination of red, green, and blue were used to achieve the desired color for